-- 3. Computer program.
+3. Computer program.
 Comments need to make clear that the program is distinct from databases that the program may search or organize.
-This definition should parallel the Copyright Act definition and the degree of correspondence will be verified in a subsequent draft. - 4.
-Consequential damages.
+This definition should parallel the Copyright Act definition and the degree of correspondence will be verified in a subsequent draft.

+4. Consequential damages.
 This draft follows original Article 2.
-The July Draft did not refer to damage to persons or property.
-This reflected an effort at boundary drawing with the ALI Restatement and general tort law.
-It did not, however, exclude liability for that type of damage, leaving the issue to the courts.
-The September draft replaced that language.
-The issue does not relate to products liability considerations, but simply to what damages flow from breach of contract.
-There is no reason in principle to distinguish between economic and other types of loss resulting from contract breach in a direct contract relationship.
+Personal injury and property damage are potentially a form of consequential damages, all other requirements being met.
 Draft Article 2 allows a court to reduce consequential damages if unreasonably disproportionate to the risk assumed by the breaching party.
 A motion to delete that phrase was defeated on the floor of the Conference by a large vote.
 Based on that vote, the clause is inserted for Committee consideration.

 Based on suggestions by several groups, the definition includes illustrative types of consequential damages, some of which are problematic without guidance in the statute.
 The illustrations in this section raise the most significant of these.
-The Committee should consider whether the following should be considered direct or consequential: 1) damage to confidential information by disclosure, 2) damage to computer programs or content associated with the same system, 3) damages caused by viruses.
+The Committee should consider whether the following should be considered consequential: 1) damage to confidential information by disclosure, 2) damage to computer programs or content associated with the same system, 3) damages caused by viruses.